 It’s important to stay active when you have NAFLD.
 According to the

 That’s around 30 minutes, 5 days per week.
-You don’t necessarily have to play a sport or even go to the gym to get enough exercise.
+You don’t necessarily have to play a sport or even go to the gym to get exercise, though.
 You can take a brisk 30-minute walk, 5 days a week.

-Or, if you’re pressed for time, you can even break it down into two brisk 15-minute walks, twice a day, 5 days a week.
+Or, if you’re pressed for time, you can even break it down into two brisk 15-minute walks, 5 days a week.

 To start exercising, try integrating moderate physical activity into your daily routine.
 Walk to the grocery store, walk the dog, play with your kids, or take the stairs instead of the elevator whenever you can.

 If you’re interested in starting a new exercise routine, talk with your doctor about your best options.

 Major culprits include store-bought and commercially processed foods, such as: